Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Indexes

-For plug-in hybrid electric vehicles (PHEVs), the index in each area of assessment (Clean Air, Energy Efficiency and Greenhouse Gases) is itself calculated from two sub-indexes, derived from the performance of the vehicle in the two modes of driving that such cars are capable of: charge-sustaining where, in simple terms, the car is being driven by its combustion engine; and charge-depleting, where the battery is fully charged and delivers driving power, although the engine may be used to augment the power or to heat the passenger cabin, for example.
-The two sub-indexes are combined in a way which takes account of the way car is expected to be used: for cars with a small electric range (25 km or less), the results are biased towards the charge-sustaining mode; for those with a big range (100 km or more), results are biased towards the charge-depleting mode; between these ranges, a sliding scale is used to calculate the weighting towards one mode or the other.
+For plug-in hybrid electric vehicles (PHEVs), the index in each area of assessment (Clean Air, Energy Efficiency and Greenhouse Gases) is itself calculated from two sub-indexes, derived from the performance of the vehicle in the two modes of driving that such cars are capable of: charge-sustaining where, in simple terms, the car is being driven by its combustion engine; and charge-depleting, where the battery is fully charged and delivers driving power, although the combustion engine may be used to augment the power or to heat the passenger cabin, for example.
+The two sub-indexes are combined in a way which takes account of the way the car is expected to be used: for cars with a small electric range (25 km or less), the results are biased towards the charge-sustaining mode; for those with a big range (100 km or more), results are biased towards the charge-depleting mode; between these ranges, a sliding scale is used to calculate the weighting towards one mode or the other.

 For PHEVs it is essential that the battery is charged as fully and as frequently as possible.